Origin of Chocolate History

 The chemical composition of cocoa butter

-From a chemical composition perspective, the main component of cocoa butter is monounsaturated triglycerides (TAGs), which are esters formed by two saturated fatty acids (palmitic acid and stearic acid) and one unsaturated fatty acid (oleic acid) and glycerol.
-The fat they form is relatively low in content and relatively simple in structure.
+The chemical composition of cocoa butter primarily contains monounsaturated triglycerides (TAGs), which are composed of two saturated fatty acids (palmitic acid and stearic acid) and one unsaturated fatty acid (oleic acid) and glycerol.
+This results in a relatively low fat content that has simple structure confirmation.
 It melts quickly in a small temperature range and is roughly within the range of room temperature to an oral temperature.
 Cocoa butter also contains 1%~2% triglycerides with three saturated fatty acids (whose saturated fatty acid is mainly palmitic acid or stearic acid), which require a higher melting temperature, and about 5%~20% triglycerides with two unsaturated fatty acids (containing two oleic acid molecules), which have a lower melting temperature and are often liquid at room temperature.
 The combination of these three types of TAGs creates the unique melting characteristic of cocoa butter.

 The phenomenon of cocoa butter's polymorphism